bonniel1507/apcsa-freedom-project/README.md

 [Presentation](https://docs.google.com/presentation/d/18SfQWYNKy7jik_4suVJHl-IVrZS0XAEGqawleiPXsUg/edit?usp=sharing_eil_m&ts=645bcb4f)

 ## Implications
 This game can help people who gets bored and have fun.
+There's 3 mini games on this project, so it have more options for our user to choose.
+On the other hand, people may just be spending too much time on the game and neglect other task, like homework and chores.
+It's meant to keep people from bored, but they may still plays it no matter what.

 ---